-The event bar on the timeline shows event markers.
-These indicate when certain types of event occur within your application, for example, button clicks, window activations, and exceptions.
+The event bar on the timeline shows event markers, which indicate when certain types of event occur within your application.
+For example, it shows button clicks, window activations, and exceptions.

 Working with regions on the timeline

-You can click anywhere on the main timeline to select a point in time.
-Information about the selected point is shown in the Selected Point tab to the left of the timeline:
+To select a point in time, click anywhere on the main timeline.
+Information about the selected point is shown in the Selected point tab to the left of the timeline:

 You can select, adjust, and bookmark regions on the timeline.
-Whenever you select a region, profiling results are displayed that relate to the selected region only.
+Whenever you select a region, the profiling results displayed relate to the selected region only.

 Selecting and adjusting a region

-To select a region, on the overview timeline, do any of the following:
+To select a region, on the overview timeline, you can: